 What can you do about credit card penalties?

 This is a ‘squeaky wheel gets the oil’ kind of situation.
-Credit card issuers can assign fees and raise APRs if they deem fit and are within their legal rights.
+Credit card companies can assign fees and raise APRs if they deem fit and are within their legal rights.

 However, they can also just as easily remove those very same fees and APR increases.
 After all, just because a credit card issuer can do it doesn’t mean they have to do it.
-It’s real people who work at these credit card companies, not robots or algorithms, believe it or not.
+There are real people working for these credit card companies, not robots or algorithms, believe it or not.

 Call Customer Service